alyssamichelle/progress/The Future of JS 2018.md

 ![](http://cl.nicoll.co/oGvE/Image%202017-12-11%20at%205.33.25%20pm.png)

-React did really well on not only the stackoverflow dev survey for 2017 but also The State of JS survey.
+React did really well on not only the stackoverflow dev survey for 2017 but also The State of JS survey and npm trends for the past year.
 These aren't fully comprehensive representations of the web dev world as a whole, but they are an interesting window into it.

 **Stackoverflow Dev Survey 2017**